hyperspy/hyperspy/rosettascio/docs/supported_formats/nexus.rst

 developed as an international standard by scientists and programmers representing major scientific facilities in order to facilitate greater cooperation in the analysis and visualization of data.
-Nexus uses a variety of classes to record data, values, units and other experimental metadata associated with an experiment.
+NeXus uses a variety of classes to record data, values, units and other experimental metadata associated with an experiment.
 For specific types of experiments an Application Definition may exist, which defines an agreed common layout that facilities can adhere to.

-Nexus metadata and data are stored in Hierarchical Data Format Files (HDF5) with a ``.nxs`` extension although standards HDF5 extensions are sometimes used.
+NeXus metadata and data are stored in Hierarchical Data Format Files (HDF5) with a ``.nxs`` extension although standards HDF5 extensions are sometimes used.
 Files must use the ``.nxs`` file extension in order to use this IO plugin.
-Using the ``.nxs`` extension will default to the Nexus loader.
-If your file has an HDF5 extension, you can also explicitly set the Nexus file reader:
+Using the ``.nxs`` extension will default to the NeXus loader.
+If your file has an HDF5 extension, you can also explicitly set the NeXus file reader:

 .. code-block:: python